Drone Insurance Guide

 - Not fly over populated areas (ie ovals, parks or beaches)

-- Not fly within 5.5 kilometres of an aerodrome with an operating control tower
+- Not fly a drone weighing more than 100 grams within 5.5 kilometres of an aerodrome with an operating control tower

 - Not fly in the area of a public safety operation without permission (ie motor vehicle accidents or police, firefighting or search and rescue operations).